shap0011/25F_CST8911/Lab5/Lab5_README.md

 Compute + storage: `General Purpose - Serverless Standard series (Gen5), 1 vCore, 32 GB storage, zone redundant disabled`

+Workload environment: `Development`

 Backup storage redundancy: `Locally redundant backup storage`

 2. Login to the database using SQL Server Management Studio (SSMS) or Azure Data Studio using both Microsoft authentication to install and sql login to the database created in step 1 /10

+Login failed with error: `Cannot connect to sqllab5server.database.windows.net.
+Reason: An instance-specific error occurred while establishing a connection to SQL Server.
+Connection was denied because Deny Public Network Access is set to Yes.(Microsoft SQL Server, Error: 47073)`

+The public network access needs to be turned `on`

+NOTE: The screenshot available in the "Screenshot.
+Step 2.
+Section"

 3. Delete sql database and any other resources created /5